Last updated September 25th, 2023.

 Don’t get us wrong here: not every real estate agent in emerging Asia does business like this.
 Nonetheless, enough of them exist that you should keep your guard up and work with a reputable company.

 If you’re dependent on third parties to help you find good deals though, it’s best to align their interests with yours.
-As such, I suggest you go down the route I usually do, where I enlist locals to translate and contact sellers directly.
+As such, we suggest you go down the route we usually do, where we enlist locals to translate and contact sellers directly.

 In this way, you enlist a helpful and well-connected lawyer, obtain access to important people (along with their business opportunities), and you won’t fall for the same traps that other foreigners fall into.